Aligedi2/SGR-impact-on-Schools-In-Kenya/README.md

+# Enrollment Data Analysis for Secondary and Primary Schools: Impact of SGR

+# Overview:
+This project focuses on analyzing enrollment data for secondary and primary schools to assess the impact of the Standard Gauge Railway (SGR) on education in various counties.
+The primary objective is to determine whether the implementation of the SGR has had any significant effects on school enrollment in both secondary and primary education sectors.

+# Project Structure:
+The project consists of the following key components:

+**Data Collection**: Enrollment data for secondary and primary schools across different counties is collected and organized into a structured format for analysis.

+**Data Preprocessing**: The collected data is cleaned, processed, and prepared for analysis.
+This includes handling missing values, formatting dates, and creating relevant features.

+**Analysis**: Statistical analysis techniques are applied to the data to assess the impact of SGR on school enrollment.
+Regression analysis, including Difference-in-Differences (DID) estimation, is used to quantify the relationship between SGR implementation and enrollment figures.

+**Visualization**: Graphical visualizations, such as line plots and regression plots, are generated to present the findings of the analysis in an interpretable format.

+**Reporting**: A comprehensive report summarizing the analysis results, including key findings, statistical metrics, and visualizations, is compiled to provide insights into the impact of SGR on school enrollment.

+Data Collection: Enrollment data for secondary and primary schools across different counties is collected and organized into a structured format for analysis.

+Data Preprocessing: The collected data is cleaned, processed, and prepared for analysis.
+This includes handling missing values, formatting dates, and creating relevant features.

+Analysis: Statistical analysis techniques are applied to the data to assess the impact of SGR on school enrollment.
+Regression analysis, including Difference-in-Differences (DID) estimation, is used to quantify the relationship between SGR implementation and enrollment figures.

+Visualization: Graphical visualizations, such as line plots and regression plots, are generated to present the findings of the analysis in an interpretable format.

+Reporting: A comprehensive report summarizing the analysis results, including key findings, statistical metrics, and visualizations, is compiled to provide insights into the impact of SGR on school enrollment.

+# The project consists of the following key components:
+**enrollment_data.csv**: CSV file containing enrollment data for secondary and primary schools, organized by county and year.
+**enrollment_analysis.ipynb**: Jupyter Notebook containing the Python code for data analysis, preprocessing, modeling, and visualization.
+**README.md**: This readme file providing an overview of the project, its objectives, and file structure.

+# Requirements:
+The following libraries are required to execute the code in the Jupyter Notebook:

+pandas
+numpy
+statsmodels
+scipy
+matplotlib
+seaborn

+# Instructions:
+1.Clone the repository to your local machine.
+2.Ensure that Python and Jupyter Notebook are installed on your system.
+3.Install the required Python libraries using pip or conda: pip install pandas numpy statsmodels scipy matplotlib seaborn.
+4.Open the enrollment_analysis.ipynb notebook using Jupyter Notebook.
+5.Run each cell in the notebook sequentially to execute the code and generate analysis results.
+6.Review the generated visualizations and analysis findings.
+7.Modify the notebook as needed for further analysis or customization.
+8.Refer to the report for a detailed summary of the analysis results and insights.

 Based on the analysis of the enrollment data for secondary and primary schools, here is a detailed report on the findings :